-This stage will explore the critical business issues at play for professional publishers today.
-Expect lively debate and informed discussion from the important voices within our own industry and from a range of influential thinkers in the wider sphere of media and politics, covering everything from revenue threats to regulatory change; from market competition to measurement; and from creativity to culture, diversity and skills via Brexit and beyond.
-Come gain a sense of perspective on the topics that really matter for publishers right now and insight into how they can best position their business for continued growth.
+This stage explored the critical business issues at play for professional publishers today.
+There was lively debate and informed discussion from the important voices within our own industry and from a range of influential thinkers in the wider sphere of media and politics, covering everything from revenue threats to regulatory change; from market competition to measurement; and from creativity to culture, diversity and skills via Brexit and beyond.
+Attendees gained a sense of perspective on the topics that really matter for publishers in 2019 and insight into how they can best position their business for continued growth.

 At the beating heart of every magazine brand is a passionate, dedicated editor.
 These are the people who bring everything together, not only setting the tone for a brand but providing its voice.
 But what does it mean to be an editor in 2019?
 How has the role changed, in what ways is it going to change in the future, and what are the things that an editor should always hold dear?
-Expect to hear the superhero editors at the top of their game explore their thoughts and showcase their creativity.
-Be inspired by those at the forefront of a new wave of innovation.
+Attendees heard superhero editors at the top of their game explore their thoughts and showcase their creativity, and were inspired by those at the forefront of a new wave of innovation.

 Magazine brands are unrivalled in their ability to embed advertisers within a highly valuable, attention-rich environment.
 And in a world of multi-platform media consumption, publishers are augmenting that power with an ever-increasing range of monetisation strategies, with new opportunities in established areas such as newsstand and subscription marketing alongside continued growth in areas such as branded content, video, licensing and e-commerce.
-This stage will build a picture of the changing revenue mix for publishers, showcase those who are capitalising on growth areas, and look ahead to what’s next.
+This stage built a picture of the changing revenue mix for publishers, showcasing those who are capitalising on growth areas, and looked ahead to what’s next.

-This year's PPA Festival will be held at Tobacco Dock
+2019's PPA Festival was held at Tobacco Dock

 (Wapping Ln, St Katharine's & Wapping, London E1W 2SF)